 Make a statement with a stunning, chic feather Easter Wreath in only 30 minutes!
 This easy DIY Feather Wreath only costs about $25 and is the perfect home accent!

-I remember as a kid, we always looked forward to Easter.
-Christmas, Easter and our birthday!
+I remember as a kid, we always looked forward to Christmas, Easter and our birthday!
 Those were the big holidays we just couldn’t wait to arrive.

 My mom always allowed us to help with the decorating.
 I always thought it was because she was an awesome mom who loved how creative I got decorating.